Rent your very own Mediterranean paradise

 Xanthos (15 minutes)

-Xanthos was the capital of Ancient Lycia and its best ruins are now housed in the British Museum, having been removed to London by Charles Flowers in 1838.
-Aside from imagining ancient battles and mass suicides, Xanthos is worth a visit for its Byzantine fortress, early Christian church and, of course, Lycian, Greek and Roman ruins; one broken stele is Lycian equivalent of the Rosetta stone.
-It's about 20km from Kalkan, signposted off the main Fethiye road.
+Xanthos was the capital of Ancient Lycia and its best ruins are now housed in rooms 15, 17 and 20 of the British Museum, having been removed to London by Charles Flowers in 1838.
+Aside from imagining ancient battles and mass suicides, Xanthos is worth a visit for its Byzantine fortress, early Christian church and, of course, Lycian, Greek and Roman ruins; one broken stele is the Lycian equivalent of the Rosetta stone.
+Xanthos is about 20km from Kalkan and signposted off the main Fethiye road.
 You can also enter from the village of Kinik.

 Pinara (30 minutes; 15 minutes from Xanthos)